Year 6 Transition

 Key tasks for students

-• Work by yourself as much as possible and spending the correct amount of time on it
+- Work by yourself as much as possible and spend the right amount of time on it

-• Ask for help if it is too difficult or you don’t understand something.
-The sooner your teacher knows you have a problem the sooner it can be sorted out; don’t wait until you’re supposed to be handing it in to tell them about your problem
+- Ask for help if it is too difficult or if you don’t understand something.
+The sooner your teacher knows you have a problem, the sooner it can be sorted out; don’t wait until you’re supposed to be handing it in to tell them about your problem

 The St George’s School Planner